 It is important to note here that public sex in Denmark is not legal, only in this one park.

-Well, as you can see from the data below, two in five Danes are thought to have engaged in public sex and there is an obvious appetite for outdoor sexual activity.
 Added to this is the fact that prostitution is also common in Denmark’s capital.
-Though there are plenty of legal brothels in the city, the number of street prostitutes is high and many punters are happy to get a service in the open air.
+Though there are plenty of legal brothels in the city, the number of street prostitutes is high, and many punters are happy to get a service in the open air.

 The other side of the debate in support of the regulations is to offer a safe space for gay men to cruise in the evenings.